 An accountant’s fees can vary a great deal, depending on the size of your business, the scale of your activities and the services you require.
-Location can change costs too, as accountants in Glasgow, for example, are likely to be cheaper than their counterparts in London.
+Location can change costs too, as top accountants in UK, for example, are likely to be cheaper than their counterparts in London.
 However, once you know these things it’s quite easy to estimate the likely cost of your accountant.

 General accounting for small businesses

 A small business could be a self-employed contractor or it could be a limited company with several employees.
 Accounting for this kind of business usually includes a range of services delivered as a package.
 These packages usually include:

 - Quarterly VAT returns

 - Advice on tax avoidance legislation (IR35)